letientai299/read-sicp/ch01/readme.md

 ### 1.2.3 Orders of Growth

-There might be multiple properties of the problem to measure how the its algorithm behave as input change.
+There might be multiple properties of the problem to measure how the algorithm behave as input change.
 For example: `sqrt(x)` can use the size of `x`, or `n` where `n` is the number of digits accuracy required.

 $R(n) = \Theta(f(n))$ if there's $k_1$ and $k_2$ such that $R(n)$ is sandwiched
 between $k_1f(n)$ and $k_2f(n)$, i.e.